ether/ep_hash_auth/README.md

 /var/etherpad/users/Alice/.hash
 ```
 The hash_adm parameter defines the role of file-authenticated users, by default they are not admins.

+The displayname_ext parameter defines from which file the displayname of a user can be read.
+If the file does not exist for a user, the displayname remains unchanged.

 ## Generate the hashes
 #### Bcrypt: